Art/ Libraries and Research Centers/ Thomas J. Watson Library/ Research/ Index of Latine and Hispanic American Artists

 Acknowledgements

-This index has been made possible in part by the National Endowment for the Humanities: Sustaining the Humanities through the American Rescue Plan, as part of an initiative to assess, expand, and promote access to the library’s collection of publications by and about Latinx and Hispanic American artists.
+This index has been made possible in part by the National Endowment for the Humanities: Sustaining the Humanities through the American Rescue Plan, as part of an initiative to assess, expand, and promote access to the library’s collection of publications by and about Latine and Hispanic American artists.
 This project builds upon earlier library initiatives to raise the visibility of artists from marginalized communities in the Met Libraries, including the creation of an Index of Black Artists of North America, and an Index of Asian American and Pacific Islander Artists.

 Project members for this index are Louisa Raitt, Mia Ciallella, Daisy Paul, and Jared Ash.
 Additional assistance has been provided by Amanda Raquel Dorval and Helice Koffler.